ericoporto/ags-manual-wiki/FAQ.md

 **Q. How do I put a variable on a GUI label?**

 A. [`String.Format`](String#stringformat) script function allows to create a string with variable printed in it.
-You may then use that string anywhere, for example, assign to a label's Text property.
+You may then use that string anywhere, for example, assign to a label's Text property, for example:

+    myLabel.Text = String.Format("Coins: %d / %d", current_coins, total_coins);

 ---

 **Q. My game EXE file seems to have disappeared.**

-A. Because this file is your entire game, including the room files, when you save a room in the Room Editor it will delete the exe file (because the room contained in the exe is out of date).
-To get it back, simply build the game again by using the "Build EXE" command on the Build menu.
+A. For some reasons AGS Editor deletes a game exe from Compiled/Windows folder each time when you make a test run (F5).
+To get this compiled exe back, simply build the game again by using the "Build EXE" command on the Build menu.

 ---